 The trading market for our Class A common shares will depend in part on the research and reports that securities or industry analysts publish about us, our business or our industry.
 We have limited, and may never obtain significant, research coverage by securities and industry analysts.
 If no additional securities or industry analysts commence coverage of us, the trading price for our shares could be negatively affected.
-In the event we obtain additional securities or industry analyst coverage, if one or more of the analysts who covers us downgrades our Class A common shares, their price will likely decline.
+In the event we obtain additional securities or industry analysts who covers us downgrades our Class A common shares, their price will likely decline.
 If one or more of these analysts, or those who currently cover us, ceases to cover us or fails to publish regular reports on us, interest in the purchase of our shares could decrease, which could cause the price or trading volume of our Class A common shares to decline.